okonomipizza/jsonc_fmt/README.md

 # jsonc_fmt

-A command-line formatter for JSON with Comments (JSONC) files.
+A command-line formatter for JSON with Comments (JSONC) text.

 ## Overview